makingdevices/TC-Logger-Device/README.md

 TC Logger Device is a simple thermocouple USB reader: help you to measure any proccess you need using the USB protocol an a simple software developed in Python.
 The project was chosen to test the USB communication, explore the interface PC-Embedded system.
 The project is able to use two thermocouple at the same time and share the data to the computer at a speed of 5Hz.
 (5 samples per second).
 The main microprocessor is the PIC18F14K50.

-This device is under development, so I encourage you to not assembly, order any PCB or use nay software of this repository until the project is finished.
+This device is under development, so I does encourage you to not assembly, order any PCB or use any software from this repository until the project is finished.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>